Carlos E. Chardón

-Carlos Eugenio Chardón Palacios, D.Sc., D.Litt, (28 September 1897 – 7 March 1965) was the first Puerto Rican mycologist, a high-ranking official in government on agriculture during the 1920s, the first Puerto Rican appointed as Chancellor of the University of Puerto Rico (1931–1935), and the head of the Puerto Rico Reconstruction Administration in the mid-to late 1930s during the Great Depression.
+Carlos Eugenio Chardón Palacios (28 September 1897 – 7 March 1965) was the first Puerto Rican mycologist, a high-ranking official in government on agriculture during the 1920s, the first Puerto Rican appointed as Chancellor of the University of Puerto Rico (1931–1935), and the head of the Puerto Rico Reconstruction Administration in the mid-to late 1930s during the Great Depression.
 He was also known as "the Father of Mycology in Puerto Rico".
 He discovered that the aphid "Aphis maidis" was the vector of the sugar cane Mosaic virus.
 Mosaic viruses are plant viruses.

 In the 1920s, he was appointed as Commissioner of Agriculture and Labor.
 In that position, he traveled in Central and South America, aiding agricultural programs in Colombia, Venezuela, Bolivia and Dominican Republic.
 After serving as a university administrator and head of a major agency, he returned to his academic work in the fields of land use and agriculture in 1940 and later.
 He published several books on his studies in Puerto Rico and Latin America.

 Early life and education

-Chardón (birth name: Carlos Eugenio Chardón Palacios) was born in Ponce, Puerto Rico, to Carlos Felix Chardón and Isabel Palacios Pelletier.
+Carlos Eugenio Chardón Palacios was born in Ponce, Puerto Rico, to Carlos Felix Chardón and Isabel Palacios Pelletier.
 His great-grandfather, Juan Bautista Chardón, a Catholic native of Champagne, France, immigrated to Puerto Rico from Louisiana in 1816, encouraged by the Royal Decree of Graces issued by the Spanish Crown, which was trying to attract new settlers to the island.

 Chardón received his primary and secondary education in his hometown.
-In 1915 he began his studies in agriculture at the College of Agriculture and Mechanical Arts in Mayagüez.
+In 1915, he began his studies in agriculture at the College of Agriculture and Mechanical Arts in Mayagüez.
 Chardón went to the United States to continue his college education at Cornell University in New York State after Mayagüez was struck by an earthquake in 1918.
 It did considerable damage to the university and the city, damaging hundreds of masonry and wooden buildings, both commercial and residential.

 Chardón earned his B.A. degree in 1919 and continued towards his Master's.
 He specialized in phytopathology and mycology, and studied diseases of sugar cane under the supervision of Herbert H. Whetzel.
 Chardón earned his master's degree in 1921 and became the first Puerto Rican mycologist.
 He returned to Puerto Rico and began a career in the fields of taxonomy of fungi, phytopathology, and agricultural development.
 He continued to collaborate with Whetzel as well as Frank Dunn Kern on the rust and smut fungi of Puerto Rico.